Ranganayakamma: Personal life

 Her marriage was a traditionally arranged one.
 Due to incompatibility, she left the first marriage after 12 years (1958–1970) and came to be known as "Ranganayakamma" ("Muppala" was the surname of her first husband).

 Career

 She has been writing since 1955.
 To date, she has written about 15 novels, 70 short stories, and many essays.
 She published about 60 volumes in all.
 The main theme in her works is gender equality and the depiction of women's family life in India.

+Her novels were some of the first to use language closer to colloquial speech rather than the former Telugu literary standard (granthika bhasa).

+Her first novel, Krishnaveni, was published in the late 1950s and discusses gendered expectations in relationships through the portrayal of two strained marriages that are interconnected through the titular character's liaison with the other husband; there are two endings, an idealized, "happy" one for the expectations of Indian audiences and a more "realistic" gloomy one.
+She wrote Balipeetam (Sacrificial Altar), a popular novel that was serialized in Andhra Prabha in 1962.
+The novel is about a Brahmin widow, Aruna, who marries a Dalit social worker, Bhaskar, exploring the stigma placed on intercaste marriages and widows in society.